vasudev-io/StandfordDogsClassifier/README.md

 #### 2. Heatmap

 The Heatmap is a graphical representation of the confusion matrix.
 It uses color to visualize patterns in the classifier's performance.
 Additionally, it includes an overlay to highlight areas with false positives, providing a more comprehensive view of classification errors.

+## 2. Sensitivity Score

+In addition to the Confusion Matrix, we also calculate the Sensitivity Score for each dog breed.
+Sensitivity, also known as the True Positive Rate, is an important metric that measures the classifier's ability to correctly identify positive cases (in this case, specific dog breeds) out of all actual positive cases.
+The Sensitivity Score for a breed is calculated using the following formula:

+Sensitivity = True Positives / (True Positives + False Negatives)

+This score helps us understand how well the classifier performs in correctly classifying each dog breed, particularly in terms of minimizing false negatives.

 These modules aim to provide a clear and detailed analysis of the Stanford Dogs classifier's performance, enabling us to evaluate its strengths and weaknesses in breed classification.